 Following the relevant decision, the Government of the Republic of Korea engaged in thematic workshops on e-government in a number of Member States (Korea-BSEC ICT Cooperation Program).
 The Government of France initiated undertakings on new audiovisual broadcasting technologies (BSEC-France-BRAF Seminar on “New Audiovisual Broadcasting Technologies and the New Economic Models Arising from Them“).

 The High-Level Conference on ICT of the BSEC Member States was held in Yerevan on 5 October 2013 under the Armenian Chairmanship-in-Office of BSEC, where the initiative on the establishment of the BSEC ICT Incubators Association was adopted.
 The ICT incubators and similar entities of the BSEC Member States were invited to elaborate on their proposals to be considered as practical steps towards this end.

-The concept and the project propsal were undergone a number of reviosions by the experts on the ground and within the BSEC Project Management Unit (PMU), and the final draft project on the “Establishment of a BSEC ICT Incubators Association” was officially circulated on 21 November 2014 with the positive assessment by PMU.
-The project is to be labelled accordingly with the aim to be presented to the relevant financial institutions.
+The concept and the project proposal were undergone a number of revisions by the experts on the ground and within the BSEC Project Management Unit (PMU), and the final draft project on the “Establishment of a BSEC ICT Incubators Association” was officially circulated on 21 November 2014 with the positive assessment by PMU.
+The project is to be labeled accordingly with the aim to be presented to the relevant financial institutions.

 Science and Technology

 Country-Coordinator: Republic of Azerbaijan (1 July 2014 – 30 June 2016)